 - 24/32 bit processing up to 192KHz

 - Ears of experience

 - Optional: vocal tuning, production, drum editing, and sound replacement

 - Consolidated wave files for each track

-- Properly named (Example: Kick In, Kick Out, Snare Top, Snare Bot, etc.)
+- Properly named (Examples: Kick In, Kick Out, Snare Top, Snare Bot, Lead Vocal, Guitar Solo, etc.)

 - Please crossfade on cut edits prior to consolidating

 - All tracks playing from start time “zero”, or Bar 1 (even if the part doesn’t come in until later in the song)

 - 24 bit, 44.1 KHz preferred or higher